Uttar Pradesh Lokayukta

-Uttar Pradesh Lokayukta and Uplokayukta (Sanskrit: उत्तर प्रदेश लोकायुक्त and उपलोकायुक्त) is an anti-corruption ombudsman in the Indian state of Uttar Pradesh.The position of the Lokayukta was established under the Lokayukta Act of 1975.
+Uttar Pradesh Lokayukta and Uplokayukta (Sanskrit: उत्तर प्रदेश लोकायुक्त and उपलोकायुक्त) is an anti-corruption ombudsman in the Indian state of Uttar Pradesh.
+The position of the Lokayukta was established under the Lokayukta Act of 1975.
 The Lokayukta is from a non-political background and functions as a statutory authority probing into cases primarily related to corruption, government mismanagement, or abuse of power by public servants or ministers.
 Though the Lokayukta lacks wide investigatory powers, it has caught public attention by investigating high-profile cases.

-On January 28, 2016, the Supreme Court of India, recalled its previous order and appointed a new Lokayukta after the state government failed to suggest one.
+On 28 January 2016, the Supreme Court of India recalled its previous order and appointed a new Lokayukta for Uttar Pradesh after the state government failed to suggest one.

 Selection procedure

 According to the Uttar Pradesh Lokayukta and UpLokayukta Act of 1975, the Governor of the state can appoint a person to be the Lokayukta and one or more persons as uplokayukta(s)(Deputy Lokayukta).
 The Lokayukta's appointment is made after consultations with the Chief Justice of the Allahabad High Court, and the leader of the opposition in the state assembly.The Uplokayukta(s) can be appointed after consulting the Lokayukta.

 A person is eligible for the post of the Lokayukta or Uplokayukta if he/she fulfills the following criteria.